-Had a chat last night with an old friend – one of the guys who used to visit the monastery.
+Had a chat with an old friend – one of the guys who used to visit the monastery.
 He’s in business too these days, so it was fun to chat and compare notes.

 And once again, I had someone tell me “I don’t like selling”.

 “I don’t like that the moment you have something for sale, it’s a nasty situation, because it means you want something from people”.

 Is that true though?